optakt/flow-dps/cmd/flow-dps-live/README.md

 ## Description

 The Flow DPS Live binary implements the core functionality to create the index for live sporks.
-It needs access to an S3 bucket containing the execution state in the form of ledger WAL checkpoints, as well as access to the Flow network as a follower.
+It needs access to a Google Cloud Storage bucket containing the execution state in the form of block data files, as well as access to the Flow network as an unstaked consensus follower.
 The index is generated in the form of a Badger database that allows random access to any ledger register at any block height.

 ## Usage